rowdenw/rowdenw.github.io/_posts/2021-03-14-Grown-Up-Thinking.md

 * logical, and
 * post-logical.

-Into these groups I'll place stages of [vertical development]({% post_url 2021-03-07-What-Is-Growing-Up %}) (using [Bill Joiner](https://changewise.biz/?page_id=249&..)'s names), and discuss example problems, solutions, and tools from my [workday experience](https://rowdenw.github.io/about/) with management that illustrate thinking in more complex, systemic, and interdependent ways.[^4]
+Into these groups I'll place stages of [vertical development]({% post_url 2021-03-07-What-Is-Growing-Up %}) (using [Bill Joiner](https://changewise.biz/?page_id=249&..)'s names), and discuss example problems, solutions, and tools from my [workday experience](https://rowdenw.github.io/about/) with management that illustrate how we can think in more complex, systemic, and interdependent ways.[^4]

 ## Pre-Logical Thinking